-The key to direct mail effectiveness is sending the right offer to right person at the right time.
-Segmentation is the process of dividing your customers or potential customers into groups, or segments, based on their characteristics.
+The key to direct marketing effectiveness is sending the right offer to the right person at the right time.
+Segmentation help you achieve this.
+It is the process of dividing your customers or potential customers into groups, or segments, based on their characteristics.
 The segments that you create or identify are going to be made up of consumers with similar interests, characteristics, or behaviors and therefore, should respond similarly.

 There are four basics ways to segment:

 - Psychographics (personality traits, beliefs, values, attitudes, or interests)